 A CTA, or call for action, is a critical component of SEO blogging.
-The whole point of content marketing is to drive your audience to take action, whether it’s to keep exploring your work or inquire with you.
+The whole point of content marketing is to drive your audience to take action, whether it’s to explore your portfolio or inquire with you.
 Yet this is where a lot of creative entrepreneurs get stuck.
-As an SEO copywriter, I’ve written effective blog CTAs across numerous industries.
-I’m sharing three effective strategies to get unstuck and move your audience with your CTA for a blog.
+As an organic search copywriter, I’ve written effective CTAs for blogs across numerous industries ranging from phone apps to wedding photography.
+I’m sharing three effective strategies to get unstuck and move your audience with your blog CTAs.

 The Anatomy of a Compelling CTA